Lufter/Lufter-academy/content/home/experience.md

     * Presented the recursive relations in MWQW and its exit probability 𝑝∞ from an automation perspective.

-  * SENSITIVE MEASUREMENTS THROUGH MATTER WAVES
+  * Sensitive Measurements Through Matter Waves

     * Research on implementing double‑diffraction Bloch oscillation to cancel the phase perterbation when performing sensitive measurements.
   """